Home

 Fuchsia boliviana

-Transplanting - Transplant gently to avoid damaging the delicate roots.
+Getting started - Use a pot about 5-6 inches wide.
+Transplant gently to avoid damaging the delicate roots.
 Use well-drained soil.
 A typical mix is 2 parts quality potting soil to 1 part perlite.
-Transplant to a 1 or 2 gallon pot and water it in, but don't pack the soil down.
+The first 2 weeks after repotting, give it no fertilizer or direct sun.
+Try to keep it in moderate temperatures (cool nights are ok).

-Watering - Fuchsia boliviana likes moist soil, but it shouldn't be perpetually soggy either.
-Never let the pot dry out, but don't let it sit in a tray of water either.
-It might be helpful to use a moisture meter.
+Watering - Fuchsia boliviana likes moist soil, but it shouldn't be constantly soggy either.
+Never let the pot dry out.

 Feeding - Your Fuchsia likes average fertilizing.
-Feed about every 2-3 months with a general-purpose fertilizer that contains micronutrients.
-I use this one
+Feed about every 2-3 months with a general-purpose fertilizer that contains micronutrients, following the dose on the package.

 Over about 40% humidity is best.
-Indoors, if your plants seem to suffer from low humidity, consider using an ultrasonic room humidifier
+Indoors, if it seems to suffer from low humidity, consider using an ultrasonic room humidifier.

 Have fun growing it!